DATA-606-SPRING-2023-TUE/Jeevan_Data606/docs/draft_proposal.md

 #### This will help hosts in optimizing their revenue by setting with accurate prices for the houses.
 #### Accurate price listing of airbnb houses will have advantage of remaining competition with other listings in that area.
-#### The end user / customers will also get benefited as they dont feel overpriced and give satisfactory ratings and good reviews which will help for future bookings
+#### The end user / customers will also get benefited as they dont feel overpriced and give satisfactory ratings and good reviews which will help for future bookings.

+### Dataset used

+#### The datset is not directly available form the airbnb website.
+There are many third party ebsites which scraped data from airbnb and they are providing datasets in csv format.
+Some of them are inside Airbnb (insideairbnb.com), AirDNA (airdna.co) and Smartbnb (smartbnb.io).
+I chose to get data from inside airbnb as it has datasets seperately for each city.
+So I took three of the major cities in USA (New york, New Jersey and Washington D.C).
+All of these datasets are downloaded from inside airbnb.